ylow/turicreate/userguide/supervised-learning/linear-regression.md

 ```

 Note that the **index** column in the coefficients is only applicable for
 categorical features, lists, and dictionaries.
-In the SFrame above, there is an
+In the XFrame above, there is an
 extra column for `standard errors` on the estimated coefficients (see section
 below for a more detailed explanation).